cuvva/terms/privacy.md

 We need to keep it for that period of time in case of any claims against you, any disputes, or anything else meaning we need to show records of your cover.
 As an example, someone could make a claim against you some time after you took your policy out.
 Being able to refer to your records can help to defend against claims.

 If the above doesn't apply, we may be able to delete your account upon your request.
 There's more information on that below.

+If any of the above does apply, we will delete your information after the lapse of the appropriate period.
+This will mean that all of your data is removed from our live systems.
+Your data will still exist in our archive.
+But we will have marked your records so that they appear to have never existed.

 ## How we keep data safe